 These efforts will be part of the long-term mission to revitalize the Baltimore Harbor, and will help to create valuable aquatic habitat right here in Baltimore City!
 This fringe wetland will create foraging ground for fish species like striped bass and white perch, and will provide nesting habitat for shorebirds.

 Just upstream from Masonville Cove lies Farring-Baybrook Park, one of the largest open spaces in Baltimore City.
 Sadly, years of neglect have left it overgrown and vulnerable to dumping of debris items.
 As a cornerstone of the Brooklyn and Curtis Bay communities and a large part of the Masonville Cove watershed, it was a natural choice to involve stewardship of the park as part of the environmental restoration of Masonville Cove.
-Starting this fall, we are officially teaming up with Baltimore City Department of Recreation and Parks as part of a city-wide initiative to plant trees and improve natural spaces throughout Baltimore.
+Starting in the fall of 2013, we joined with Baltimore City Department of Recreation and Parks as part of a city-wide initiative to plant trees and improve natural spaces throughout Baltimore.
 Keep an eye out for opportunities to join us as we work to clean up and restore this city treasure!

 Back to the Top